radical-cybertools/radical.owms/docs/source/installation.rst

     troy-version

-This should return the version of the SAGA-Pilot installation, e.g., `0.X.Y`.
+This should return the version of the TROY installation, e.g., `0.X.Y`.

 Installation from Source
 ========================